 :

-aptitude install realmd sssd samba-common samba-common-bin samba-libs sssd-tools krb5-user adcli packagekit -y
+sudo aptitude install realmd sssd samba-common samba-common-bin samba-libs sssd-tools krb5-user adcli packagekit -y

 Enter your full domain name in all caps when prompted for Default Kerberos version 5 realm